Homicide: Murder and Manslaughter

 The requirements of sections 55(a) and (b) are fact-specific and require objective evaluation.

 - Subsection (6) (c) It is the issue of sexual infidelity that falls to be disregarded under subsection (6) (c) however certain parts of the case may still amount to a defence under section 55(4).
 For example a defendant who kills her husband because he has raped her sister (an act that could be deemed to be one of sexual infidelity).
 The act of sexual infidelity may be disregarded however her actions may still fall to be a qualifying trigger under section 55(4).

-Sexual infidelity cannot by itself qualify as a trigger for the second element of the defence (R v Clinton paragraph 20).
+Sexual infidelity cannot by itself qualify as a trigger for the second element of the defence (R v Clinton, para 20).
 Context is critical.

-The Court of Appeal has determined that "'things said' includes admissions of sexual infidelity (even if untrue) as well as reports (by others) of sexual infidelity" (R v Clinton, paragraph 26).
+The Court of Appeal have determined that "things 'said' includes admissions of sexual infidelity (even if untrue) as well as reports (by others) of sexual infidelity" (R v Clinton, para 26).

 Sexual infidelity is not subject to a blanket exclusion.

 "If there is evidence on which the jury could reasonably conclude that the loss of control defence might apply, it must be left to the jury: if there is no such evidence, then it must be withdrawn" (R v Clinton, para 47).

 Section 4 of the Homicide Act 1957 reduces murder to manslaughter where the survivor of a joint suicide pact, took part in the killing of another person in the pact or was a party to that other person being killed by a third person.